Grassy Narrows First Nation v Ontario (Natural Resources)

-Grassy Narrows First Nation v.
-Ontario (Natural Resources) [2014] SCR 48, [2014] 2 S.C.R.
+Grassy Narrows First Nation v Ontario (Natural Resources) 2014 SCC 48, [2014] 2 S.C.R.
 447 was a July 11, 2014 decision by the Supreme Court of Canada in case number 35379 in which an appeal made by the Government of Ontario was allowed.
 The result of Grassy Narrows v.
 Ontario, while legal, was deemed unfair by some to Grassy Narrows First Nation, as "it has put them in a situation of having negotiated with a party who then ceased to be a party when it came to honouring the agreement."

 Overview

 The Supreme Court justices Beverley McLachlin, Louis LeBel, Rosalie Silberman Abella, Marshall Rothstein, Thomas Albert Cromwell, Michael J. Moldaver, and Richard Wagner "unanimously determined that Ontario has jurisdiction to take up land covered by the Ontario Boundaries Extension Act—land also covered under the 1873 Treaty 3—thus "limiting First Nation harvesting rights."